The interdisciplinary and international research program from 2007 - 2017

 Mars once had the prerequisite necessary for the emergence of life.
 However, the search for these diminutive tracers of biology (if they ever existed) is a complex search for call-wall fragments, biologically precipitated minerals etc. There is a significant of contaminating the very samples scrutinized for those tracers of paleobiology.

 Hence, the understanding of the potential contamination vectors is a mission critical technology.
-We are working with marked bacteria and fluorescence nano-particles – a technique developed originally during the OeWF AustroMars mission in 2006.
+We were working with marked bacteria and fluorescence nano-particles – a technique developed originally during the OeWF AustroMars mission in 2006.

-The distribution and migration patters of biological “payloads” is being investigated under realistic exploration scenarios – such as sampling by robotic vehicles, a hand-over to astronauts, but also contingency situations which might lead to a breach of the biological containment.
+The distribution and migration patters of biological “payloads” was being investigated under realistic exploration scenarios – such as sampling by robotic vehicles, a hand-over to astronauts, but also contingency situations which might lead to a breach of the biological containment.

 Hence, using well known ground-truthed sites on Earth is an excellent instrument to evaluate the completeness of a sample and the effectiveness of an exploration strategy.

-That’s what PolAres is about.
+That’s what PolAres was about.

 Rovers are excellent partners for manned missions to Mars: They can be used for dangerous or repetitive tasks.
 In addition, they can also function as a relay station, as an energy source, or transport rock samples and tools.
 Other than the rovers which are currently on Mars, like the Mars Science Laboratory Curiosity or the Mars Exploration Rovers Spirit and Opportunity, Phileas was a conceptual model of a rover which is optimized for a mission alongside astronauts.